-A research field common to all work carried out at the IRC
+A research field common to all work carried out at the Research Institute

 This positioning is a response to a major issue in the construction sector, namely studying construction strategies in order to optimise the value of the constructed object, while anticipating technological, ecological and societal change.

 This approach has its origins in a perceived need for change in the professional practices of the construction trades in order to adapt to the various challenges facing contemporary society: energy transition, digital transition and ecological transition, to which should be added a requirement for cost-effectiveness.